guitarrapc/PSSumoLogicAPI/README.md

 Unfortunately there are no management for bulk collectors on Web UI of SumoLogic.
 Therefore API is needed to manage hundred of collectors, sources.

-This module is in use in production and ease me all time adding new server or change configuration of SumoLogic:)
+This module is in use of production and ease me all time adding new server or change configuration of SumoLogic:)

 Have a fun with SumoLogic!
-Windows Powershell will help your Windows life.
+Windows Powershell will help your Windows life!

 # SumoLogic Collector Management API